frexcur/GetFit/README.md

 With that you can keep track of all the calories you're eating per day.

 # Information
 A lot of websites were used for information and help to make this project.
-These were some of the most important ones:
+These were some of the more important ones:

 https://www.w3schools.com/